 Plano offers a wonderful mix of peaceful suburban living with dynamic, urban amenities.
 Housing is available to suit the needs of all residents from young professionals to new families to senior citizens and everyone in between.
 Whether you’re looking for loft-style living in a walkable, mixed-use development or the classic four bedroom dream home, Plano has a neighborhood to suit your lifestyle to a tee.

 Residents of Plano have access to an array of amenities that enhance quality of life.
 Plano has been named one of the healthiest cities and with first class-parks and recreational facilities, the city offers multiple ways to enjoy the outdoors.

 Best City to Live in Texas

-Plano was ranked as the best city to live in Texas – and #3 best city to live in America – by Money Magazine in 2016.
-Described as a “corporate center with a small-town vibe,” Plano has the lowest crime rate of any Texas city and some of the lowest tax rates in the region.
+In 2019, Plano ranked #5 in the nation for Best Cities to Live in America by Niche.
+Described as a “corporate center with a small-town vibe,” Plano has among the lowest crime rate of any Texas city and some of the lowest tax rates in the region.

 America’s Safest City

 In a 2010 article titled “America’s Safest Cities,” Forbes rated communities based on the number of violent crimes per 100,000 residents in 2009, as reported by the FBI, as well as on the number of traffic fatalities per 100,000 residents using 2008 data from the National Highway Traffic Safety Administration.
 Plano is often considered among the “best run” and “safest” cities with a population over 250,000.
 Read more in the 2019 Relocation and Community Guide.